-Millennium Challenge Corporation (MCC) is an initiative to provide development assistance for economic development to low-income countries and lower-middle income countries that have committed to political, economic, and social reforms.
+Millennium Challenge Corporation (MCC) is an initiative to provide development assistance for economic development to low-income countries and lower-middle-income countries that have committed to political, economic, and social reforms.
 Under the leadership of CEO, Sean Cairncross, the programs are administered through partner-country compacts, each of which establish a Millennium Challenge Account for implementation.
 It is legally authorized to enter into five-year commitments known as ‘compacts’ with partner countries.

-Other institutions are involved in foreign assistance.
+Other US entities are involved in foreign assistance.
 They include:

 - Other departments: Department of Energy, Department of Homeland Security, Department of the Interior, Department of Justice, Department of Labor, Department of Transportation, and Department of the Treasury.

-- Other institutions: Inter-American Foundation, OPIC, Peace Corps, US African Development Foundation, Export Import Bank, US Trade and Development Agency
+- Other institutions: Peace Corps, US African Development Foundation, Export Import Bank, US Trade and Development Agency

-Congress is a key decision maker on both funding and policy for foreign assistance.
-With the ‘power of the purse’, the two chambers – the House and the Senate – have a final say on federal spending, including on foreign assistance.
-In particular, the House and Senate Appropriations Committees and their 12 subcommittees decide on funding to specific spending areas (e.g., foreign assistance, defense, agriculture, and public health).
-The Appropriations Committees and State and Foreign Operations Appropriations Subcommittees in both chambers exercise considerable decision-making and oversight authority over both foreign assistance spending and policy.
-In addition to these, two other committees play a role (albeit less powerful) in authorizing and overseeing ODA-related programs.
-These are:
+Congress is a key decision-maker on both funding and policy for foreign assistance.
+With the ‘power of the purse’, the two chambers – the House and the Senate – have a final say on federal spending, including foreign assistance.
+In particular, the House and Senate Appropriations committees and their 12 subcommittees decide on funding to specific spending areas and therefore exercise considerable decision-making and oversight authority over both foreign assistance spending and policy.
+In addition, two other congressional committees play a role (albeit less powerful) in authorizing and overseeing ODA-related programs.

 - House Foreign Affairs Committee (HFAC): HFAC is currently chaired by Representative Eliot Engel (Democrat).
 An important subcommittee is: Africa, Global Health, Global Human Rights, and International Organizations.

 - Senate Foreign Relations Committee (SFRC): Currently the SFRC is chaired by Senator Jim Risch (Republican).
 Important subcommittees are: Africa and Global Health Policy; Multilateral International Development, Multilateral Institutions; and International, Economic, Energy, and Environmental Policy.

-The US federal budget is divided into budget ‘functions’, which include all spending on a particular issue across departments or agencies, and can include funding lines from multiple appropriations bills.
+The US federal budget is divided into budget ‘functions’, which include all spending on a particular issue across departments or agencies and can include funding lines from multiple appropriations bills.
 The US does not have a dedicated ODA budget, but most development-related spending sits in Function 150 (referred to as the International Affairs Budget).
-Function 150 comprises both ODA-related and non-ODA funding, such as funding for operating embassies, military assistance, and promotion of US exports.
-In FY2017, the final budget for Function 150 was approved for US$59.1 billion.
+The International Affairs budget comprises both ODA-related and non-ODA funding, such as funding for operating embassies, military assistance, and promotion of US exports.
+In FY2020, the final budget for International Affairs was approved for US$56.6 billion.

-The vast majority of funding (around 97%) included under Function 150 comes from the State-Foreign Operations (SFOPs) appropriations bill.
-The remainder comes primarily from the agricultural appropriations bill for food security and food assistance funding.
-In FY2016, the SFOPs was enacted at around US$53 billion, while in FY2017 it was around US$58 billion.
-The SFOPs bill is divided into ‘titles’, each covering a different budget envelope (see Table 2 below).
-The money in these envelopes is mainly managed by the State Department and the US Agency for International Development (USAID), but not exclusively.
+The vast majority of funding (96%) included under International Affairs comes from the State-Foreign Operations (SFOPs) appropriations bill.
+The remainder comes primarily from the agricultural appropriations bill for food security and food-assistance funding.
+In FY2019, the SFOPs was enacted at around US$54.2 billion, while the FY2020 budget increases SFOPs funding to US$54.7 billion.
+The SFOPs bill is divided into ‘titles’, each covering a different budget envelope (see Table 1).
+The money in these envelopes is mainly, but not exclusively, managed by the State Department and the US Agency for International Development (USAID).
 Relevant titles related to global development include:

-- Title III: Bilateral Economic Assistance covers much of the US’s foreign assistance and development activities, accounting for about half of the entire SFOPs.
-By far the largest share goes to global health (32% in FY2017).
-This includes most of US support to combat HIV/AIDS and other infectious diseases, maternal and child health, and health systems strengthening, as well as the US’s contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Programs funded under this envelope are jointly managed by the State Department and USAID.
-Funding under the ‘Development Assistance (DA)’ envelope goes broadly to foster economic progress and social stability in partner countries.
-It is the most flexible account managed by USAID in terms of applying money at country level.
-The ‘Economic Support Fund (ESF)’, generally managed by the State Department, has a more specific function: to provide assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.
-The president’s FY2018 budget request merged the DA into ESF, and significantly reduced funding from the FY2017 combined resources of the two separate accounts.
-Funding for independent agencies party to US foreign assistance and development like the Millennium Challenge Corporation (MCC) or the Peace Corps also fall under Title III.
+- Title III: Bilateral Economic Assistance covers much of the US’ foreign assistance and development activities, accounting for just under half of the entire SFOPs.
+By far the largest share goes to global health (37% in FY2020).
+This includes most of US support to combat HIV/AIDS and other infectious diseases, maternal and child health, and health systems strengthening, as well as the US’ contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Programs funded under Title III are jointly managed by the State Department and USAID.
+Most funding is channeled through the ‘Development Assistance (DA)’ envelope, which goes broadly to foster economic progress and social stability in partner countries, and the ‘Economic Support Fund (ESF)’, which aims to provide assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.

 - Title IV: Multilateral Assistance includes money for US voluntary contributions for various multilateral organizations, including to the World Bank and global environmental funds.